Achieving Good Scores in The PSAT

-The PSAT is a preliminary test for the SAT test that is conducted in October.
-The PSAT is also known as the PSAT/NMSQT because the scores are used to qualify for the National Merit Scholarship.
+The PSAT is a preliminary test for the SAT and is conducted in October.
+It is also known as the PSAT/NMSQT because the scores are used to qualify for the National Merit Scholarship.
 Scholarships can help you to pay for your college education, in some cases without availing loans.
 This is the reason why scholarships are coveted by many students.
-However, you need to make sure that you achieve high PSAT test scores in order to qualify for scholarships.
-The competition is tough and you need to prepare well for the PSAT test.
+However, you need to make sure that you achieve high scores in order to qualify for scholarships.
+The competition is tough and you need to prepare well.

-Achieving high PSAT test scores is no mean feat.
-It requires a lot of dedication and consistent effort to be able to achieve good PSAT test scores.
-Here are a few steps that will help you to achieve good PSAT test scores.
+Achieving high scores is no mean feat.
+It requires a lot of dedication and consistent effort.
+Here are a few steps that will help you to achieve good test scores.

 - Diagnose Yourself

-This is the first step towards preparing for the PSAT test.
+This is the first step towards preparing for the test.
 Take a mock test under test conditions to diagnose how well you have performed.
-Taking a diagnostic test enables you to identify your weak and strong points so that you can work on them accordingly.
+Taking such a test enables you to identify your weak and strong points so that you can work on them accordingly.

 - Build a Strong Foundation

 Building a strong foundation is not an overnight process.
 The concepts are those that have been built during your high school years.
 You need to build upon all that you have learned in order to strengthen your learning.
 Concepts are the building blocks to achieving high scores.They help you use your knowledge to solve problems/questions in the test.
 A good way to check whether you are on track is to read up on the academic skills that will be tested in the respective sections and work according to the guidelines.
 Look up the Official Educator Guide for PSAT/NMSQT or the Student Guide for PSAT/NMSQT, available on the College Board website to get complete information about the test sections and topics to cover.